 Access is easy

 Anyone with a few thousand dollars can put their film up on most Transactional platforms on the internet.
 You can also put it on Amazon or Vimeo yourself for free.
-There are very little in terms of quality controls.
+There are very few in terms of quality controls.

 Sure, people still get their eyes caught by a poster.
 But the reviews matter significantly more in terms of getting them to a purchase decision.
 The poster may catch their eye, but the meta score from users on whatever platform you’re watching the film on is important.

 Also, if the trailer is really good, it can get a bit of viral spread.
-If it’s bad, it will become known.